MehrdadKalhori/Anisotropy-Factor-g-Calculator/README.md

 To run this application, you must install the required scientific computing and data analysis libraries.
 You can install all dependencies with a single command using `pip`:

+Crafted by Mehrdad Y. Kalhori, straight out of the Wild West of Lorestan, Iran 🤠

 ```bash
 pip install numpy pandas matplotlib openpyxl